xlassix/memesocial/README.md

-# Afrimeme
+# MemeSocial

-Welcome to Afrimeme, a dynamic and engaging platform dedicated to sharing and enjoying memes.
+Welcome to MemeSocial, a dynamic and engaging platform dedicated to sharing and enjoying memes.
 Our application is designed to cater to a diverse audience with a focus on African-themed memes, bringing laughter and a sense of community.
 Check out our live application here: [memeSocial.vercel.app](https://memeSocial.vercel.app).

 ## Features